jrkinley/mta-rag-chat/README.md

 5. **Load the MTA GTFS data into Turbopuffer**:

-   The `notebooks/load_gtfs_data.ipynb` Jupyter notebook provides a step-by-step guide for loading MTA GTFS data into Turbopuffer:
+   The `load_gtfs_data.ipynb` Jupyter notebook provides a step-by-step guide for loading MTA GTFS data into Turbopuffer:

 7. **Configure Claude Desktop**: